 The retailing gold of Black Friday and Cyber Monday has made its way to other parts of the world over the last decade, becoming especially popular in Italy, France, South Africa and Japan.
 According to a 2019 IPSOS report, global sales were on average 6.6 times higher than a regular Friday, with Pakistan leading the way, at 115 times regular spend.
 It’s worth noting that Pakistan and some other Islamic countries have considered terming it White Friday or Blessed Friday, to avoid referring to the holy day of Friday as 'black'.

-The combination of Black Friday and Cyber Monday is however dwarfed by China’s phenomenal Singles’ Day which this year saw over $38 billion in sales in just over 24 hours.
+The combination of Black Friday and Cyber Monday is however dwarfed by China’s phenomenal Singles’ Day which in 2019 saw over $38 billion in sales in just over 24 hours.
 Compare this to the $23 billion earned by the top US eCommerce companies over the four days in 2018.

 Single’s Day was created by retail giant AliBaba in 2011, (the date 11/11 symbolically marking '1', or an unattached person) and it has grown exponentially to become the biggest shopping day in the world - offline and online.

-This year’s shopping extravaganza was kicked off in Shanghai with a performance by global headliner Taylor Swift, her presence an indication of how this Chinese event might start spreading to other countries.
-There are signs that Black Friday itself is also taking off in China, as it is promoted by AliBaba and JD.com’s platform Koala, and is especially popular with ‘haito’, shoppers who gravitate to foreign goods
+2019'2 shopping extravaganza was kicked off in Shanghai with a performance by global headliner Taylor Swift, her presence an indication of how this Chinese event might start spreading to other countries.
+There are signs that Black Friday itself is also taking off in China, as it is promoted by AliBaba and JD.com’s platform Koala, and is especially popular with ‘haito’, shoppers who gravitate to foreign goods.

 On the flip side of the coin, there are those who react against the consumerism of Black Friday.
 The annual ‘Buy Nothing Day’ has been running alongside Black Friday since 2001.
 Started by Canadian Mennonites and promoted by the group Adbusters, it has not picked up as much steam in the social media age as it might have, no doubt due to having to compete with the global growth and promotion of Black Friday and adoption of Cyber Monday.